 - Saves Money – On average, cremation is one-third the cost of burial

 - New Traditions – This mirrors current demographic changes in the United States as well.

-Once you determine cremation is right for you, an Arrangement Adviser at aCremation will assist you in registering.
+Once you determine cremation is right for you, an Arrangement Counselor at aCremation will assist you in registering.
 Then you will have full access to make your arrangements at a time convenient for you.